How to grow auriculas

 Striped varieties are usually lumped in with the fancies.
 This type was almost lost and new varieties are, slowly, now being produced.
 In some auricula show schedules they are separately classified.
 There appears to be a genetic link between striping and a rather ragged petal.
 The striped varieties do not, as yet, have the perfect circular outline.

-4. Double auriculas have more than one row of petals.
-They can be double forms of alpine or show self types and striped doubles, popular in the sixteenth century, are now beginning to reappear.
+Double auriculas have more than one row of petals.
+They can be double forms of alpine or show self types, and striped doubles that were popular in the sixteenth century are now beginning to reappear.
 The 'classical' form has smooth edged petals arranged like a double camellia.
 Other forms are usually more double and may resemble anything from a French marigold to a shrub rose flower in form.

 Named varieties of auricula do not come true from seed, they are reproduced by offsets.
 Plants are divided when they are repotted after flowering.
 Shoots can also be rooted as stem cuttings.
 Seed is a suitable method of producing a good number of plants for garden use and is the way of producing new varieties.